Information for Reviewers

 Immediately double-check the manuscript to determine whether you may have any conflict of interest.

-If you have either a time problem or a conflict of interest, contact CSHP's Content Officer for instructions.
+If you have either a time problem or a conflict of interest, contact CJHP's Editorial and Production Manager for instructions.
 The Editor may extend your deadline or cancel the review assignment as appropriate.